The Therapy Approach

 EMDR, or Eye Movement Desensitisation and Reprocessing, is a specialised form of psychotherapy designed to support processing of difficult experiences and issues.
 Originally developed to support people with PTSD, EMDR is now used for many different types of difficulties and is recommended for processing traumatic memories.

 EMDR requires specific training and specialist skills to deliver it safely.
-I have completed my EMDR training with Richman EMDR Training and am registered with the EMDR Association UK.
+I have completed my EMDR training with Richman EMDR Training in 2023 and am registered with the EMDR Association UK.
 To find out more about EMDR, please visit the EMDR Association UK and Ireland website.

 A trauma-informed approach is informed by psychology, neuroscience, attachment, and trauma theories.
-The trauma-informed model steps away from labelling people as problems and instead looks to understand how current distress and mental health issues are adaptions to what has happened in their lives.
+The trauma-informed model steps away from labelling people as problems and instead looks to understand how current distress and mental health issues are adaptions to what has happened earlier in their lives.

 I use Judith Herman's 3 phases model which starts with stabilising any difficulties (e.g. anxiety, flashbacks, panic attacks, depression, sleep issues, etc.) by building up emotional regulation strategies and creating a felt level of safety.
 The focus then moves to processing root cause of any issues and supporting a person to take care of their needs, environment, and relationships.